lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Iris looks about, trying to find a ship depot._

 > Unfortunately...
-I don’t know if we have enough money for that?
+I don't know if we have enough money for that?

 **Zander** _(03-Sep-18 04:02 PM)_